ricardodragon/toolservice/README.md

     * toolid: Mandatory Id of the searched tool
     * from: Initial date of the search (Default: 00:00 of the current Day)
     * to: End date of the search (Default: 23:59 of the current Day)

+# AssociateToolAPI

+API used to associate a tool with a thing.
+When the operation is done the API set the status of the Tool and save the history.

+## URLs

+* api/tool/AssociateTool/{thingId}{toolid}
+  * GET: Associate the Tool where toolid=toolId to the thing where thingid=thingid IF THIS IS PERMITED.